Use-case descriptions

 Normal flow:

-- ASR transcribes the audio into text (e.g., “uh jump now”).
+- SpeechConverter transcribes the audio into text (e.g., “please jump now”).

 Alternate flows / exceptions:

-- Filter removes all meaningful words (e.g., utterance was “uh now”): ask the player to repeat.
+- No command, filter removes all meaningful words (e.g., utterance was “uh now”): no game action.

 - Multiple possible commands: request quick confirmation (“Did you mean JUMP?”) or choose highest-confidence and log uncertainty.

-Actor: Suzy (primary player) and nearby non-player speakers (e.g., parent)
+Actor: AAC Player and nearby non-player speakers (e.g., parent)

-Triggering event: Suzy speaks a command while other people speak at the same time.
+Triggering event: AAC player speaks a command while other people speak at the same time.

-Preconditions: Enrolled player voice profile exists; speaker-separation model is enabled.
+Preconditions: Online mode and speaker-separation model is enabled.

 Normal flow: